Curo leaseholders are responsible for the repair and maintenance of everything inside their home, unless specifically indicated otherwise.

 If you wish to purchase further shares in your property this is called staircasing.
 You can find out more by downloading the staircasing procedure below.

 If you want to sell your property, you will need to contact us.
-You can find out more by downloading the leaflet below.
+If you're a Shared Owner, you can find out more by downloading the document below.

 Leaseholders & Freeholders